 Second, according to Cambridge Associates, from 1992 to 2017, REITs returned more than 11% annually, in comparison to private equity real estate investment funds of about 7% on average.

-Furthermore, private real estate funds have under performed in comparison to equity REITs by 3.91 percentage points per year over the past 25 years, which is quite substantial.
+Furthermore, private real estate funds have under-performed in comparison to equity REITs by 3.91 percentage points per year over the past 25 years, which is quite substantial.

-This is highlighted in the chart below:
+This is outlined in the chart below:

 Third, according to an indices review report on May 9, 2019 by the National Council of Real Estate Investment Fiduciaries (NCREIF), REITs experienced a 25-year average annual return of 10.5%.